bookbot-hive/bookbot-tts-text-processor/README.md

 - [ ] Add Swahili and Indonesian emphasis models to the project
 - [ ] Add Swahili and Indonesian word to phoneme emphasis lookup.
+- [ ] Support body language tags handling for Swahili and Indonesian

 ## License